PlanterApp/planter_blog/content/posts/grow-amazing-alliums/index.md

 ### Onions (and Shallots)

 Onions are what most people think of when they think of alliums.
-Onions can be sub-categorized as ‘bulbing onions’ including varieties of yellow onion, white onion, and red (purple) onion, ‘bunching onions’ such as green onions, and shallots which are small and mild.
+Onions can be sub-categorized as ‘bulbing onions’ including varieties of yellow onion, white onion, red onion, and shallots, and ‘bunching onions’ such as green onions* and Welsh onions.
 While green onions are relatively easy-peasy to grow, when it comes to growing bulbing onions successfully, you will need to determine whether to grow ‘long-day’ onions, ‘short-day’ onions, or ‘day neutral’ onions.
 This depends on where you live and how long the days are- if you grow the wrong type of onion for your area, the onion will not bulb up.

 Onions can be grown from ‘sets’ which are essentially young pre-started onions that you can purchase, or from seeds.
 Many gardeners find sets easy and you do get a bit of a head start, however if you’re comfortable starting seeds indoors give onion seeds a try- they are fairly easy too!